-- 2. Initiated by the system in case of an error or for a success message, e.g., - a. system error - b. email error - c.
-DWH synchronization (error or success) Usually, those emails are sent to the ConSol CM administrator.
+- Initiated by the system in case of an error or for a success message, e.g., - system error - email error - DWH synchronization (error or success) Usually, those emails are sent to the ConSol CM administrator.
 However, for most special error cases a special receiver email address can be configured using system properties.
-Please see section System Properties for details. - 3.
-Initiated by the ConSol CM system to remind engineers - a.
-When an engineer receives a ticket or a ticket is retrieved from the engineer, an email can be sent to this engineer.
+Please see section System Properties for details. - Initiated by the ConSol CM system to remind engineers - When an engineer receives a ticket or a ticket is retrieved from the engineer, an email can be sent to this engineer.
 This can be configured on a per-queue basis, as described in section Queues.